metagenomics/denbi-nanopore-training/docs/basecalling/basecalling_1.rst

-Our dataset was generated using the FLO-MIN106 flowcell, and the LSK109 kit, so we can use the dna_r9.4.1_450bps_hac model.
+Our dataset was generated using the FLO-MIN106 flowcell, and the LSK109 kit, pick the appropriate model.

 **Note:** You need to add ".cfg" to the model name in the command line or the basecaller exits with an error because the .cfg could not be found.